rfayanan/Vaccine-Trial-Database-Development/README.md

 # Vaccine Trial Database Development
 For this project I collected business rules from documents, forms, policies and procedures and interviews.
-Using those business rules I created a Crow's Foot ERD of the organization's data needs on Microsoft Visio.
+Using these business rules I created a Crow's Foot ERD of the organization's data needs on Microsoft Visio.
 Then I implemented the ERD in IBM Db2.
 I made a tablespace for each table and indexes for all primary and foreign keys and placed some dummy data into each of the tables.
 ## Project Overview
 A doctor has come to you to develop a database to help track the results of a vaccine trial.
 You will receive information from the doctor that will include an organizational document, some policies and